-When a speech path is first starting out, it can be tough to figure out the difference between diagnostic terms in evaluation reports, especially when they sound so similar.
+When a speech path first starts out, it is tough to figure out the difference between diagnostic terms in evaluation reports.
+Sometimes the terms sound so similar.
 Additionally, when parents hears a diagnosis during an eligibility meeting, it can be pretty confusing.
 Here are some issues that come up:

 - The report from the private speech clinic mentioned disordered language.
-Is that the same as a delay? – A language disorder refers to a student whose language skills do not follow a typical pattern of a delay.
-So a student with a language disorder will show an idiosyncratic profile of strengths and weaknesses that does not follow a pattern you might see in a younger child.
+Is that the same as a delay?
+A language disorder refers to a student whose language skills do not follow a typical pattern of a delay.
+A child with a language disorder will show an idiosyncratic profile of strengths and weaknesses that does not follow a pattern you might see in a younger child.
 Usually the student’s language disorder will not follow a pattern seen in other children.
-For example, a student who calls people by the names of inanimate objects or a student who uses the same sentence structure or sentence starter to begin every utterance.
+For example, a student who calls people by the names of inanimate objects.
+Another example is a student who uses the same sentence structure or sentence starter to begin every utterance.
 Those concerns would be outside of sequence of typical language acquisition and development and would be considered disordered.

 - My daughter didn’t qualify for speech therapy.
 The speech pathologist said it was a language difference.
-Okay, so what does language difference mean? – First of all, the term language difference applies to a bilingual person who speaks more than one language or a bilingual person who is learning a new language.
-Oftentimes, I am referred a person who appears to have a speech problem and, usually, the concerns are related to the production speech sound errors.
-I screen the person and I find out that their errors are typical of a person who is coming from a particular language point of view.
-For example, a person originally from India who is learning to speak English will struggle with /v/ and /w/ sounds, which are not present in the same way in English.
+Okay, so what does language difference mean?
+First of all, the term language difference applies to a bilingual person.
+Th features of one language influence the pronunciation of the other.
+Why is this important?
+It may appear that an individual has a speech problem.
+I would receive a referral related to the concerns about speech sound errors.
+Oftentimes, their errors are typical of a person who is coming from a particular language point of view.
+For example, a person originally from India who is learning to speak English will struggle with /v/ and /w/ sounds.
+Those sounds are not present in the same way in English.
 I cannot say that the person has a speech problem because it’s a language difference.
 Therapy in a school setting would not be recommended for this person because they do not have a delay or disorder; they are just learning English.
 However, an adult with those same speech errors could be eligible for private accent modification services.

 I hope that I’ve been able to explain the differences between these pretty distinct terms.
 Please comment below if you have further questions.
 Or you can email me.
 Thanks for reading!